Detoxification — Who Needs to Detoxify?

 Externally, using natural cleaners, opening windows while cleaning, and choosing natural cosmetics with fewer ingredients of concern can also be preventive.
 If you’re not sure where to start with safer personal care products, you might consult one of the online databases for information.³

 We can support liver health with a healthy diet, regular exercise, and maintaining a healthy weight.
 We can support kidney health by staying hydrated and by using salt in moderation instead of excess.
 We can support colon health by including dietary fiber, which helps to keep bowel movements regular and supports the excretion of toxins in the stool.
 For further health support of the organs of detoxification and elimination, dietary supplements may be helpful.ᶧ

-The liquid supplements in this kit work together to support detox cleansing and help to maintain healthy detoxification.ᶧ
+The liquid supplements in this bundle work together to support detox cleansing and help to maintain healthy detoxification.ᶧ